chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 =====================================================
 .. tag ctl_chef_server_install_features

-Enable additional features of the Chef server!
+Enable additional features of the Chef Server!
 The packages may be downloaded directly as part of the installation process or they may be first downloaded to a local directory, and then installed.

 .. end_tag